-No, your income does not affect this reduction but we will need to confirm each year that your circumstances haven’t changed.
+No, your income does not affect this your disability reduction but we will need to confirm each year that your circumstances haven’t changed.

 Every householder or tenant normally has to pay council tax.
-Full-time students may be entitled to a discount or if the property is occupied only by full-time students it may be exempt.
-Please complete the form below.
+Full-time students may be entitled to a discount or and exemption if the property is only occupied by full-time students.

 A property that just full-time students live in is exempt from paying any council tax.
 Individual students are not exempt.

-The person who has to pay the council tax (their name will appear on the bill) must fill in the form below.
+The person who has to pay the council tax (their name will appear on the bill) must complete a student change form.

 Some properties are exempt from council tax.
 The different classes of exemption are listed below.
 Empty homes that are not exempt and remain empty for more than 2 years will attract empty homes premium.